raybergholm/cartographer-py/README.md

 Given a config file containing the connection details of the API and the list of nodes and their details, this library builds a map of the API which is used to construct API calls as required.
 Rather having to manually make `HTTPSConnection(host_url).request("GET", "/why/did/i/create/such/a/long/chain/to/cake-selection")` calls, just use Cartographer to shorten it to `cartographer.get("cake-selection")` and have Cartographer handle the boring the middle layers.

 ## How to instantiate

 Supply the config file contents in the constructor.
 This should be read from the file stream but does not need to be converted to JSON, it will be parsed automatically during instantiation.

 ```python
     def instantiate_cartographer(filepath):
         import cartographer
         with open(filepath, "r") as file_stream:
             config_settings = file_stream.read()

         return cartographer.Cartographer(config_settings)
 ```

+## Troubleshooting

+Each call has a boolean argument called `debug` which is set to false by default.
+Set this to true to have request and response details echoed to output.

 ## TODO: Features on the backlog